loading loading loading loading loading loading

 Trail description:

-Flat Top is one of the most frequently hiked trails in Alaska, mostly due to it's convinient location just outside of Anchorage.
-Flat Top's name comes from it's broad flat peak; shaped by the grinding action of ancient glaciers.
-The trail starts from a wooden stairway.
-The first section makes it's way through scattered trees and only has a moderate inclination.
-The trail soon splits into left and right trails; these rejoins once the base of the mountain is reached.
-From here, the trail heads consistantly uphill over several switchbacks and man-made steps.
-The top is a rather abrupt change from the climb up, a mostly flat expanse of loose rocks, with a few man-made rock structures which serve as wind barriers.
+Flat Top is the most frequently hiked peak in Alaska, likely due to it's convinient location just outside of Anchorage.
+The name 'Flat Top' comes from its broad flat summit; created by the grinding action of ancient glaciers.
+The trail starts from a wooden stairway in the parking area.
+The path makes its way through scattered trees, and isn't very steep to begin with.
+Not far in, the path splits into left and right trails.
+It's not important which one you take; both are short and rejoin once the base of the mountain is reached.
+The trail will then head uphill over several switchbacks and man-made steps.
+A little over halfway up is a saddle that briefly offers a break from the uphill march.
+From here it gets steeper and more challenging.
+The final section is the hardest part, and requires a little vertical agility.
+The top is an abrupt, dramatic change - a large, flat expanse of loose rocks about the size of a football field.
+There are a few man-made rock structures up here which also serve as wind barriers.

 Difficulty: